cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 security of the PQ KEM holds.
 Both are technically novel but are substantially similar to the existing peer-reviewed analyses of the CG
-{{XWING}} and UK {{GHP18}} constructions. {{COS+26}} by the editorial team and collaborators describes the analysis of UG in detail.
+{{XWING}} and UK {{GHP18}} constructions. {{COS+26}} by the editorial team and collaborators describes the analysis of CK in detail.

 Therefore all four hybrid KEMs in this document are IND-CCA when instantiated with cryptographic components that meet the security requirements described